08 Feb 4 Ways that a Cloud Phone System Optimizes Customer Experience

 Many businesses — and especially small and mid-sized firms — have more people than they do available phone lines, which invariably means that some employees don’t have their own unique phone number or extension.

-Or at the very least, given the high cost of adding new lines — especially of the on-site PBX is at maximum capacity and hardware changes are necessary — new hires must often wait weeks or months before they get their own phone number.
+Or at the very least, given the high cost of adding new lines — especially if the on-site PBX is at maximum capacity and hardware changes are necessary — new hires must often wait weeks or months before they get their own phone number.
 While this is obviously bad news for affected employees, it’s even more frustrating for customers who may want to quickly and easily reach a certain individual (i.e. the specific sales rep they were talking with yesterday, the specific service technician that was helping them last week, etc.).

-A VoIP phone system ends this pain.
+A cloud phone system ends this pain.
 Within seconds and with no hardware changes or upgrades, employees get a unique and dedicated phone number or extension, which they can immediately share with customers, add to their email signature, put on their business card, and so on.

 What’s more, employees can easily forward incoming calls to their smartphone when they’re on-the-road or working from home.
 And when they call customers, their company name and number appears on caller ID — not their personal name and number.